Florida Drug and Alcohol Treatment Centers

 There are slightly more private for-profit treatment centers in Florida than private non-profit.
 However, when combined with facilities operated by state, local, and federal governments, there is almost a balance of non-profit facilities to choose from, which is good news for people for whom affordability is an issue.

-Treatment in Florida by Payment Option
+Addiction Treatment Payment Options in Florida

 While 521 of the total 726 treatment facilities accept private insurance, 692 also accept cash or self-payment.
 At least 187 of the 521 accept state-financed health insurance and 231 accept federal military insurance plans.